-Within 5 working days of receipt of a complete minor permit modification application, the Department shall meet its obligation to notify the Administrator and affected States of the requested permit modification.
+Within five (5) working days of receipt of a complete minor permit modification application, the Department shall meet its obligation to notify the Administrator and affected States of the requested permit modification.
 The Department promptly shall send any notice required under Chapter 6 of Regulation No. 26 to the Administrator.

 Reg.
-26.1006 Timetable for issuance of minor permit modification time.
-Within 90 days of the Department's receipt of an application under minor permit modification procedures or 15 days after the end of the Administrator's 45-day review period under Chapter 6 of Regulation No. 26, whichever is later, the Department shall:
+26.1006 Timetable for issuance of minor permit modification

+The Department may not issue a final minor permit modification until after EPA's forty-five (45) day review period or until EPA has notified the Department that EPA will not object to issuance of the permit modification, although the Department can approve the permit modification prior to that time.
+Within ninety (90) days of the Department's receipt of an application under minor permit modification procedures or fifteen (15) days after the end of the Administrator's forty-five (45) day review period under Chapter 6 of Regulation No. 26, whichever is later, the Department shall: